LiLin-biosoft/epiConv/README.md

 Smat<-Smat/nsim
 res_epiConv<-add.similarity(obj=res_epiConv,x=Smat,name="sampl")
 ```
-In the script above, `sample_matrix` contains the peaks for each bootstrap.
-Function `epiConv.matrix` is used to calculate the similarites. `mat` specifies the matrix used to calculate the similarities. `inf_replaces` should be specified by the value calculated above or an empirical value (e.g. -8).
-Function `add.simlarity` adds results to `res_epiConv@similarity[["sampl"]]`. `obj` specifies the epiConv object, `x` specifies the similarity matrix and `name` specifies the list name used to store the data.
-We can simply use the form `res_epiConv[["sampl"]]` to obtain the similarity matrix from the object.
+In the script above, `sample_matrix` contains the peaks for each bootstrap. `Smat` contains the similarities between single cells.
++ `epiConv.matrix`: the function that calculates the similarites.
+  - `mat`: the matrix used to calculate the similarities.
+  - `inf_replace`: the value used to replace infinity.
+It can be calculated above or used as an empirical value (e.g. -8).
++ `add.simlarity`: adds results to the epiConv object.
+  - `obj`: the epiConv object.
+  - `x`: the similarity matrix.
+  - `name`: the list name used to store the similarity matrix.

 Next we blur the similarities between single cells to denoise the data.
 ```